zendframework/zend-stratigility/doc/book/api.md

 `Zend\Stratigility\Next` is primarily an implementation detail of middleware, and exists to allow delegating to middleware registered later in the stack.
-It is implemented both as a functor and as an `Interop\Http\Middleware\DelegateInterface`.
+It is implemented both as a functor and as an http-interop/http-middleware `DelegateInterface`.

 ### Functor invocation